khawajaosama/Kubernetes/README.md

 vices can easily exceed 20 or more.multiple versions or releases (stable, beta, canary, and so on) will run concurrently.
 This can lead to hun- dreds of pods in the system.
-Without a mechanism for organizing them, you end up with a big, incomprehensible mess, such as the one shown in figure
+Without a mechanism for organizing them, you end up with a big, incomprehensible mess, such as the one shown in figure.
+It’s evident you need a way of organizing them into smaller groups based on arbitrary criteria, so every developer and system administrator dealing with your system can eas- ily see which pod is which.

 ![](pictures/multiple_pods.png)

+## Introducing labels: